-With your mobile phone stashed safely, you can use a bluetooth system to make calls and play music safely.
+With your mobile phone stashed safely, you can use a Bluetooth system to make calls and play music safely.
 Photo: Flickr/DrivingtheNorthEast

-Guidelines to safe driving with your mobile
+Guidelines for safe driving with your mobile

-- Using an app like ‘Road Mode’ to prevent you being distracted by your phone during the drive.
+- Using an app like ‘Road Mode’ to prevent you from being distracted by your phone during the drive.